Galamrani/Assembler-ConsoleApp/README.md

 Console app written in C that mimics an assembler, this is a project from a programming lab class, at the university.
      <sub>
-  for a better understanding of the program use this link : &emsp;[Article about MiniMax ]()
+  for a better understanding of the program use this link : &emsp;[instructions for the project](https://github.com/Galamrani/Assembler-Console-App/blob/main/booklet.download.pdf)
  </sub>

 ## About the program